-To determine the rate paid by Medicare and TRICARE, I first identified if each service/supply, included in the life care plans submitted by the plaintiff and the defense, were covered under the benefits offered by Medicare and TRICARE, separately.
-Some services/supplies such as home cleaning services are not covered by either Medicare or TRICARE.
-Next, I identified the rate that would be paid by Medicare or TRICARE for a service/supply.
-Sources for both the Medicare rates and the TRICARE rates are listed in Appendix B of this report.
+To determine the rate paid by Medicare, I first identified if each service/supply, included in the life care plans submitted by the plaintiff and the defense, was covered under the benefits offered by Medicare.
+Some services/supplies such as home cleaning services are not covered by Medicare.
+Next, I identified the rate that would be paid by Medicare for a service/supply.
+Medicare rates exclude any patient responsibility, including coinsurance.